 While the costs of adopting cloud computing services, relative to investing in infrastructure, are often emphasised, there is a growing recognition that cloud technology has the potential to underpin many business processes.
 In this respect, it has been argued that cloud computing can have a transformative impact on a business through more flexible and scalable operating models and faster entry into new markets and geographies (KPMG, 2013 11).
 Such transformation is said to go beyond IT activity, with potential for it to 'reinvent services for a mobile world...permeat[ing] the very fabric of an organisation' (Microsoft, 2016 1).
-While extensive cloud-enabled business processes can be seen in many sectors, with examples both in large businesses such as Netflix (Izrailevsky, 2016), AirBnB (Amazon Web Services, No date), and smaller start-up businesses.
-These changes illustrate the potential for the cloud to act as a platform for businesses to innovate in their digital business processes and services (OECD, 2014).
+While extensive cloud-enabled business processes can be seen in many sectors, with examples both in large businesses such as Netflix (Izrailevsky, 2016), AirBnB (Amazon Web Services, No date), and smaller start-up businesses to innovate in their digital business processes and services (OECD, 2014).

 Wholesale enablement of business processes through cloud computing services is likely to be a challenging task for most businesses, and may represent a more incremental, piecemeal approach.
-There are, however many business process applications already available, as indicated in the figure 2-1 below, and this picture is likely to develop in future as new applications emerge1.
+There are, however many business process applications already available, as indicated in the figure 2-1 below, and this picture is likely to develop in future as new applications emerge.
 This rapidly evolving picture may highlight the need for ongoing external support given the size and sector variations in digital maturity that are evident in Wales (WERU, 2017).

-$^{\rm 1}\,$ Further examples of cloud enabled applications can be found in the annex of this report.
+&lt;sup>1 Further examples of cloud enabled applications can be found in the annex of this report.